Groningen Protocol: Review

 In 2005 a review study was undertaken of all 22 reported cases between 1997 and 2004.
 All cases concerned newborns with spina bifida and hydrocephalus.
 In all cases, at least 2 doctors were consulted outside the medical team.
 In 17 of 22 cases, a multidisciplinary spina bifida team was consulted.
 All parents consented to the termination of life; in 4 cases they explicitly requested it.
 The mean time between reporting of the case and the decision concerning prosecution was 5.3 months.
 None of the cases led to prosecution.
 The study concluded that all cases of active termination of life reported were found to be in accordance with good practice.

 Reception

-The protocol is controversial and has been attacked by anti-euthanasia campaigner Wesley J. Smith, Senior Fellow at the Discovery Institute, who described it as little more than an attempt to legalize infanticide.
+The protocol is controversial and has been attacked by anti-euthanasia campaigner Wesley J. Smith, Senior Fellow at the conservative think tank Discovery Institute, who described it as an attempt to legalize infanticide.

 Several studies have questioned the basis for the protocol and have recommended abandoning it; however, bioethicist Jacob M. Appel of New York University has said that the protocol is a success and should be expanded.
 Hilde Lindemann and Marian Verkerk said that the policy must be evaluated in the context of Dutch culture and medicine, but Eric Kodish has harshly criticized the protocol and its premises in an article published in The Lancet.
 Kodish concluded by inviting resistance to the protocol by means of civil disobedience against the medical institutionalization of infanticide.